 Australian Expatriates and Foreign Residents - Understanding Foreign Currency Loans (FCL)

 Because we continue to receive regular inquiries regarding FCL's, and believe it is important that people fully understand the pros and cons associated with this form of financing, we have summarised some of the considerations that should be borne in mind below:

 - Typically, the maximum loan to valuation ratio (LVR) available for an FCL is 70%; this provides a lender with a buffer to protect them in terms of currency volatility.
 If there are adverse currency movements, and the maximum LVR is exceeded, then borrowers should expect to receive a request from the lender to make additional capital payments.
-This is akin to a margin call, and when individuals are discussing this form of financing with a lender, you should very carefully discuss the circumstances in which a bank may make a request for an additional capital payment.
+This is akin to a "margin call", and when individuals are discussing this form of financing with a lender, they should very carefully discuss the circumstances in which a bank may make a request for an additional capital payment.
 The past few years have been marked with relatively extreme exchange rate movements, there is no sign that this will necessarily diminish.

-- Bear in mind that most, if not all these facilities, will only provide access to a variable interest rate mortgage – fixed rate mortgages are not available.
-Therefore, unlike in Australian domestic mortgage, you do not have the option of fixing your forward financing costs with any certainty.
+- Bear in mind that most, if not all these facilities, will only provide access to a variable interest rate mortgage – fixed rate mortgages have not been available in the market.
+Therefore, unlike a Australian domestic mortgage, you do not have the option of fixing your forward financing costs with any certainty.
 We would always suggest that you obtain details of current Australian mortgages - variable and fixed - for comparative purposes before committing to an FCL.

 - Given the existence of a foreign exchange risk, you need to consider whether the interest rate differential available between the FCL and Australian mortgage interest rates is sufficient to warrant that risk.
-Currently, with Australian interest rates at historic lows, we believe that the margin is currently inadequate on its own to support this type of loan.
+Currently, with Australian interest rates at historic lows, we believe that the margin is unlikely to be adequate on its own to support this type of loan.
 However, if you are an expatriate paid in an overseas currency, then it may make sense to match currency of your income and expense, quite apart from interest rate savings.